 What is ICM in Poker?

-An ICM (Independent Chip Model) calculation is an assessment of the odds associated with every possible combination of finishing positions among the players.
-This mathematical model helps in calculating the value of chips in a tournament.
-It is useful in situations where payouts are top-heavy or when players are approaching the bubble or final table.
+An ICM (Independent Chip Model) calculation assesses the odds associated with every possible combination of finishing positions among the players.
+This mathematical model helps calculate the value of chips in a tournament.
+It is useful when payouts are top-heavy, or players are approaching the bubble or final table.

 Objective

-With ICM, you can find out the value of your opponents' chip stack in a poker tournament.
+With ICM, you can find the value of your opponents' chip stack in a poker tournament.

 In a cash game, the value of each chip is directly proportional to its face value.
 If you have ₹100 in chips, that is precisely what they are worth.
 However, the value of chips changes as a tournament progresses.
 This happens because the goal in a tournament is not just to accumulate chips.
 The player has to survive longer than opponents and secure a larger share of the prize pool.